-For this reason, ensuring that you take your daily dose of amino acids can really help you with your workouts.
+For this reason, ensuring that you take your daily dose of amino acids can help you with your workouts.

-You need not worry about your meals or the nutritional value of the snacks that you eat, for instance: you simply need to make sure that you take your amino acid supplements every day and you will soon feel the benefits.
+You need not worry about your meals or the nutritional value of the snacks you eat; for instance, you need to make sure that you take your amino acid supplements every day and will soon feel the benefits.

 What are ‘essential’ and ‘non-essential’ amino acids?

-There are actually two different sorts of amino acids.
-The first, ‘essential’ amino acids, are the ones that are often contained in your foods and are the ones that cannot actually be made (or ‘synthesized’) by the body.
+There are two different sorts of amino acids.
+The first, ‘essential’ amino acids, are the ones that are often contained in your foods and are the ones that cannot be made (or ‘synthesized’) by the body.

-This is why you need to make sure you get enough of them by taking supplements or ensuring that the food you are eating is packed full of your daily dose.
+This is why you need to ensure you get enough of them by taking supplements or ensuring that the food you eat is packed full of your daily dose.
 There are also various ‘non-essential’ amino acids.

-You do not need to get the non-essential amino acids – tyrosine, proline, glycine, taurine, glutamate, aspartate, arginine, serine, alanine and cysteine – as these can be created by your body, so long as you are getting enough of the essential minerals and vitamins.
+You do not need to get the non-essential amino acids – tyrosine, proline, glycine, taurine, glutamate, aspartate, arginine, serine, alanine, and cysteine – as your body can create these, so long as you are getting enough of the essential minerals and vitamins.

 Why should you take amino acids before and after your workouts?

-If you take your amino acids before your workout, you will start seeing the benefits almost immediately.
+If you take your amino acids before your workout, you will immediately start seeing the benefits.
 You will feel a boost in your energy levels, allowing you to work out more efficiently for longer.

-Taking a protein shake with you when you are working out is a good way of ensuring that you continue to take in essential amino acids throughout your workout.
+Taking a protein shake with you when you are working out is an excellent way to ensure that you continue taking essential amino acids throughout your workout.

-These can continue to stimulate the release of isoleucine, leucine and valie to the muscles from the liver, making your muscles work efficiently throughout your entire workout.
+These can continue to stimulate the release of isoleucine, leucine, and valie to the muscles from the liver, making your muscles work efficiently throughout your entire workout.

-Just make sure that you do not attempt to work out on an empty stomach: the amino acids will not be assimilated into your system as easily if you are just drinking protein shake without anything else accompanying them.
+Just make sure that you do not attempt to work out on an empty stomach: the amino acids will not be assimilated into your system as quickly if you are drinking protein shakes without anything else accompanying them.

-This is not necessarily unhealthy, but it is sub optimal, as it makes further workouts uncomfortable and more difficult.
+This is not necessarily unhealthy, but it is sub-optimal, making different workouts uncomfortable and more difficult.
 It can, however, be prevented.

 What are the other benefits of using amino acids?

-Besides the benefits listed above – the extra energy and the reduction in muscle pain after exercise – there are a few extra reasons to consider introducing amino acid supplements into your daily routine:
+Besides the benefits listed above – the extra energy and the reduction in muscle pain after exercise – there are a few different reasons to consider introducing amino acid supplements into your daily routine:

 1- Retaining muscle mass – when you exercise, drinking protein shakes is a great way to ensure that you can see the results of your hard work quicker.

-Not only can amino acids help you retain muscle mass, they can also help with the loss of fat, particularly around the abdominal area.
+Not only can amino acids help you retain muscle mass, but they can also help with losing fat, particularly around the abdominal area.
 There are studies to suggest that amino acids may even help to speed up your metabolism.